datacarpentry/image-processing/episodes/06-blurring.md

 kernel must be odd, so that the pixel being worked on is always in its center.
 In the example shown above, the kernel is square, with a dimension of seven pixels.

-To apply this filter to the current pixel, a weighted average of the the color values of the pixels in the kernel is calculated.
+To apply the kernel to the current pixel, an average of the the color values of the pixels surrounding it is calculated, weighted by the values in the kernel.
 In a Gaussian blur, the pixels nearest the center of the kernel are given more weight than those far away from the center.
-This averaging is done on a channel-by-channel basis, and the average channel values become the new value for the filtered pixel.
+This averaging is done on a channel-by-channel basis, and the average channel values become the new value for the pixel in the filtered image.
 Larger kernels have more values factored into the average, and this implies that a larger kernel will blur the image more than a smaller kernel.

 To get an idea of how this works, consider this plot of the two-dimensional Gaussian function: